 California drivers have several options to renew their license.
 Read more below to see which method works best for you.

 Drivers who wish to renew their California drivers license in person should follow these steps:

 - Visit the California Drivers License Renewal Department at their local DMV Office.
 Drivers who call ahead for an appointment may expedite the process.

 - Fill out a California Drivers License Renewal Application Form (DL44).
 Drivers renewing a Commercial License will need to fill out a different form (DL44C).

 - Present originals documents.
-Copies will not be accepted.
 Alternatively, a driver can bring their California driver's license renewal notice that they have received in the mail.

 - Drivers may also be required to complete one of the following tasks: provide a thumb print, have a new photo taken, or pass a vision test.

 Drivers may renew a California drivers license by mail if: